Nyerguds/MobiusMapEditor/README.md

 The file "CnCTDRAMapEditor.exe.config" contains settings to customise the editor.
 This is what they do:

 * **ModsToLoad**: semicolon (or comma) separated list of mod entries.
 A mod entry can either be a Steam workshop ID, or a path of the type "Tiberian_Dawn\ModName" or "Red_Alert\ModName".
-The paths will initially be looked up under My Documents, but will also check the Steam workshop files, and use the game prefix part to verify the mod's targeted game.
+The paths will initially be looked up under My Documents, but the loading system will also check the Steam workshop files, and use the game prefix part to verify the mod's targeted game.
 Note that due to the order in which files are loaded into the editor, mods are **not** loaded conditionally per map type based on this targeted game.
 The editor also has no way to check which mods are actually enabled in the game, and will load anything that is configured and of which the files can be found.
-* **NoMetaFilesForSinglePlay**: Suppresses the generation of .tga and .json files for single player maps.
+* **NoMetaFilesForSinglePlay**: Suppresses the generation of .tga and .json files for single player maps saved to disc.
+This does not affect Steam uploads.
 * **IgnoreBibs**: Ignore bibs in the placement of buildings.
 Note that if you're not careful with this, this might prevent proper rebuilding of AI bases.
-* **MapScaleFactor**: Integer division factor for the size at which assets are rendered on the map; higher means lower quality.
+* **MapScale**: Scaling multiplier for the size at which assets are rendered on the map; higher means lower quality.
 This will make the UI more responsive.
-Negative values will enable smooth scaling, which gives nicer graphics but will make the UI noticeable less responsive.
+Negative values will enable smooth scaling, which gives nicer graphics but will make the UI noticeable _less_ responsive.
+Defaults to 0.5.
-* **PreviewScaleFactor**: Integer division factor for the size at which assets are rendered on the preview tools.
+* **PreviewScale**: Scaling multiplier for the size at which assets are rendered on the preview tools.
 Negative values will enable smooth scaling, but this usually doesn't look good on the upscaled preview graphics.
+Defaults to 1
+* **ExportScale**: Scaling multiplier for the size at which an exported image will be generated through "Tools" → "Export As Image".
+Negative values will enable smooth scaling.
+Defaults to -0.5.
 * **ObjectToolItemSizeMultiplier**: Floating-point multiplication factor for downsizing the item icons on the selection lists on the tool windows.
 * **TemplateToolTextureSizeMultiplier**: Floating-point multiplication factor for the size of tiles shown on the Map tool.
 This scaling is somehow done relative to the screen size; not sure.
 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.
+* **IgnoreRaObsoleteClear**: Prevents the clearing of tiles with ID 255 on RA maps.
+This is purely a research option for analysing modern changes on old maps.

-The **ModsToLoad** setting will have the `ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning it will automatically be loaded if found.
+The **ModsToLoad** setting will have the `Tiberian_Dawn\ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning it will automatically be loaded if found.

 You can find the mod [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675) and [on ModDB](https://www.moddb.com/games/command-conquer-remastered/addons/concretepavementtd).